digigaia/kudu/kudu/ARCHITECTURE.md

 That also means that we should use `hex::encode()` instead of `hex::encode_upper()`

-Antelope C++ code uses UPPER_CASE, while Wharfkit TS code uses lower_case.
+Antelope C++ code uses UPPER_CASE, while Wharfkit TypeScript code uses lower_case.

 It seems that lower case encoding is more readable as lower case letters have a lower height than digits, whereas upper case letters and digits all have the same